coinevo/mycoinevo-app-js/docs/TECHNOLOGY.md

 To accomplish the same benefit, Paul opted instead for the approach found in native UI development and wrote a very lightweight view class in JS [1] to mimick how UIs are built in Apple's UIKit.
 The main difference in API is that iOS Views are backed by CALayers, whereas these are simply backed by DOM elements, referred to as their `layer`s.
 This approach had numerous benefits, and was used to quickly reproduce the workhorse components used throughout the app, such as the navigation, tab bar, lists (tables) & cells, etc. [2].
 One important difference to remember is that these DOM Views are styled by CSS, which means they do not have a `layoutSubviews` function, as exists on iOS.
 (It might be great to find a way to implement one, though, if it were low-enough level.)

-In many cases while building reusable components for the MyMonero wallet app UI, it wasn't justified to create a standlone `local_modules/` module or a standalone View-class-exporting file.
+In many cases while building reusable components for the MyCoinevo wallet app UI, it wasn't justified to create a standlone `local_modules/` module or a standalone View-class-exporting file.
 In which cases, such components were either left in their instantiators' code (if their functions were specific to their instantiators' domains) or, if reusable, factored out into a factory function in a file in the "Common Components" module [3].

 In order to facilitate and encourage keeping styles bundled within executable Javascript UI code, a small utility library for lazily injecting CSS rules and stylesheets was written [4].